 Well practicing the edging technique during masturbation or sex can help you last longer in bed.

-A lot of guys find that the edging method (also called the 'start-stop method'), is an excellent place to begin for addressing bedroom performance.
+A lot of guys find that the edging technique (also called the 'edging method'), is an excellent place to begin for addressing bedroom performance.